bhandari16arjun/Connectify/README.md

 # Connectify
-Certainly, here is a refined README file incorporating the detailed development steps and enhancements discussed earlier:

 Connectify - Group Chat Application

 This repository contains the backend and frontend implementation for a real-time group chat application built with Spring Boot, Spring WebSocket, MongoDB, and React.js.